keithalewis/math/um2.md

 __Lemma__.
 If $X_t D_t = M_t - \sum_{s\le t} C_s D_s$ where $M_t = M_u|_{\AA_t}$, $t \le u$
 then there is no arbitrage.

+For those paying attention...
+What about bid-ask spread?
+Use limit orders.